A

 Administration order

-This refers to a legal procedure which is designed to rescue insolvent companies, allowing them to continue running their business while being operated by an administrator.
+This refers to a legal procedure which is designed to rescue insolvent companies.
+It allows them to continue running their business while being operated by an administrator.

 Annuity

 This is a fixed amount of money paid to an individual each year.
-An example of this would be a contract sold by an insurance company, which provided payments to the holder at specified intervals, usually as a way of ensuring a steady cash flow during retirement.
+An example of the same would be a contract sold by an insurance company which provides payments to the holder at specified intervals; usually a way of ensuring a steady cash flow during retirement.

 AER

-This stands for 'Annual Equivalent Rate', and refers to the official interest rate for savings accounts, and allows you to compare products easily.
-It shows what you would get over a year if you put money into your account and left it there.
+This stands for 'Annual Equivalent Rate', and refers to the official interest rate for savings accounts.
+It allows you to compare products easily, and shows what you would get over a year if you put money into your account and left it there.
 The 'gross rate' is the interest actually paid.

 AIR